-About Marcus Jansen
+About the Founder, Marcus Jansen.

 Bronx native artist and Fort Myers Florida resident, was discovered by Art Historian and former Museum Director of the American Vanguard Exhibitions Europe 1961, Jerome A. Donson; who introduced the 1950 American action painters such as Jackson Pollock, Willem de Kooning, Franz Kline, Robert Rauschenberg and others in Europe and referred to Jansen's work as being "reminiscent of the Ash-Can School” while coining him the “innovator of modern expressionism" in his first book Modern Urban Expressionism, The Art of Marcus Antonius Jansen published in 2006.